v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/hosting/ihostmemorymanager-virtualalloc-method.md

 #### <a name="parameters"></a>Parametry
  `pAddress`
- [in] Wskaźnik do regionu przydzielić adres początkowy.
+ [in] Wskaźnik do adres początkowy regionów do przydzielenia.

  `dwSize`
- [in] Rozmiar w bajtach regionu.
+ [in] Rozmiar w bajtach, regionu.

  `flAllocationType`
  [in] Typ alokacji pamięci.